edbo27/edbo27/README.md

 - 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning the course of Cybersecurity and achieved a Certificate from Google
 - 💞️ I’m looking to collaborate on with Google
-- 📫 How to reach me edbo81@gmail.com or telephone number 614-452-2530
+- 📫 How to reach me edbo81@gmail.com
-- ⚡ Fun fact: Learning to code as well
+- ⚡ Fun fact: Learning is POWER

 <!---
 edbo27/edbo27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.